soura-phy/soura-phy.github.io/side-projects.md

 </head>

----
-layout: default
-title: Side-Projects
-description: A brief description of projects apart from the ones posted on the Academic Projects page
----

 ## Side Projects

 I have a few tiny demonstrations that I made while I was learning coding during my first few years of undergrad.
 Some more interesting demonstrations that I worked out as part of other projects are also listed.
 Maybe you will find one of them helpful or illuminating.